 These boots were reasonably warm with socks, though their large fit (and the fact that the tops of the boots didn't close as tightly on our ankles) meant that cold air easily slipped into the boots and chilled our feet.
 They did decently well in the ice water immersion test: our bare feet felt the cold first after 3 minutes, and were uncomfortably cold after 5 minutes, especially on the tops of our toes (where they made contact with the inside of the boot).
 This performance puts these boots roughly in the middle of the pack for warmth.

 These ranked the lowest in our test, according to our style consultants, who almost unanimously chose them as their least favorite looking shoes.
 We're not sure why they took the Hampton and made them wider, shorter, and added the strange molding lines.
 Please don't take our opinion as the last word, but when we wore these out and about, we got some comments on their unique looks.

 Ease of Use

-The Alpha Muddy retails for $100, and unless you really need the wider fit, we don't think they're worth this price.
-If you're price conscious, you'd be far better off getting either the Kamik Icebreaker or the Baffin Enduro, both of which are significantly better boots for much cheaper money.
+Unless you need the wider fit, we don't think they're worth this price.
+If you're price-conscious, you'd be far better off getting one of the other budget-friendly boots.